-Southern Cultures1 is an academic quarterly2 about the history and cultures of the U.S. South,3 published by UNC Press with the Center for the Study of the American South4 for readers in the South and beyond.5
+Southern Cultures1 is a peer-reviewed quarterly2 of the history and cultures of the U.S. South,3 published by UNC Press for the Center for the Study of the American South,4 with readers in the region and beyond.5

-1. Although it sounds straightforward, the journal’s name was a big point of contention for our founders, sociologist John Shelton Reed and historian Harry Watson, before the journal launched in 1993.
+1. Although it sounds straightforward, the journal’s name was a big point of contention for our founding editors, sociologist John Shelton Reed and historian Harry Watson, before the journal launched in 1993.

 2. In many ways we are a tried-and-true academic quarterly.

 We are peer-reviewed, we publish original scholarship, and we use citations (even here in this very description).
-But we are not your typical journal—we eschew jargon and insider speak, and in addition to scholarly articles, we print photo essays, original artwork, poetry, fiction, interviews, and narrative journalism.
+But we are not your typical journal—we eschew jargon and insider-speak, and in addition to scholarly articles, we print photo essays, original artwork, poetry, fiction, interviews, and creative nonfiction.

 From Faulkner in Bulgaria to Lebanese in Mississippi, and from teaching Gone With the Wind in Vietnam to the international avant-garde at Black Mountain, we recognize that no border can contain our complex region.

 4. You can find us, pens and coffees in hand, at the Center for the Study of the American South at the University of North Carolina at Chapel Hill.

 Check our events calendar and join us for issue launches and other programs.

 5. We’re proud to have readers around the corner and around the world.